Providers

 Precertification is performed to determine if the admission/service is medically necessary and appropriate based on the member’s medical documentation, such as x-rays, diagnosis, tests, etc., made available by the member’s medical provider, and to evaluate the necessity for case management.

-Failure to precertify or notify ActiveHealth of an admission or service within the timeframes specified may result in families being financially responsible for amounts above and beyond their copayment requirements.
+Failure to precertify or notify KEPRO of an admission or service within the timeframes specified may result in families being financially responsible for amounts above and beyond their copayment requirements.

-Note: Precertification DOES NOT assure eligibility or payment of benefits under this Plan.
+Note: Prior Authorization DOES NOT assure eligibility or payment of benefits under this Plan.

 Prescription Drug Plan

 WVCHIP provides its members with prescription drug benefits.
 Prescription drug benefits are administered by Express Scripts, Inc. (ESI).
-Enrolling a child in the Plan atutomatically enrolls them in the prescription drug plan.
+Enrolling a child in the Plan automatically enrolls them in the prescription drug plan.

 Several classes of prescription drugs require prior authorization for coverage by WVCHIP.
 The prior authorization process will involve the child’s physician and pharmacist communicating with WVU’s School of Pharmacy,"Rational Drug Therapy (RDTP) Program about the situation, since these prior approvals are given on a case-by-case basis.
 The child's doctor must call RDTP.
 If your medication is not approved for plan coverage, you will have to pay the full cost of the drug.
 WVCHIP will cover, and your pharmacist can dispense, up to a five-day supply of a medication requiring prior authorization for the applicable copayment.
 This policy applies when your doctor is either unavailable or temporarily unable to complete the prior authorization process promptly.